emilefrey/django-react-postgres-boilerplate/README.md

 - An alert setter at the context level is also included.
 An example of TriggerAlert is shown in Home.tsx (displayed after successful submit).
 See AlertContext.tsx for typings.

 ### Customization:
-- You can change the boilerplate app name (shown at login, header, and footer) by changing the constant APP_NAME in frontend/src/settings.tsx.
+- The boilerplate app name (shown at login, header, and footer) by changing the constant APP_NAME in frontend/src/settings.tsx.
+- The default session duration is set to 5 hours in frontend/src/settings.tsx.
+The user will be logged out after 5 hours.
 - The Material UI Theme can be adjusted in frontend\src\Theme.tsx

 ###